alexomaset/alexomaset/README.md

 ### 🌱 Always Learning

 I'm constantly expanding my skill set and staying up-to-date with the latest technologies.
-Currently exploring: [mention any new technologies or concepts you're learning]
+Currently exploring: [deep learning and Large Language Models]

 ### 🍳 Fun Fact

-When I'm not coding, you'll find me in the kitchen experimenting with recipes from around the world.
-I believe that cooking, like coding, is an art that requires creativity, precision, and a willingness to try new things!
+When I'm not coding, you'll find me doing various outdoor activities like bike riding and playing soccer.
+I believe that football, like coding, is an art that requires creativity, precision, and a willingness to try new things!

 ---